Regulation Bodies of Super in Australia

-- Prudential PolicyHere, the Australian Treasury works closely with the Australian Prudential Regulation Authority or APRA.
-The treasury gives out advice to the Government regarding the prudential life of the superannuation; while APRA’s role in regards to superannuation is to make sure that the trustees are aware to their responsibilities to affiliates and carefully manage the funds under their charge.
+- Prudential policy.
+The Australian Treasury works closely with APRA to advise the Australian Government on the prudential regulation of superannuation.
+APRA’s role is to make sure that trustees are aware to their responsibilities to members and that they manage funds in the best interests of those members.

 The two acts of parliament overseeing superannuation in Australia

-- Ensure sufficient reserves to pay member’s benefits
+- To ensure sufficient reserves to pay member’s benefits

 - Keep records of meetings and agendas that have transpired among trustees

-- Have the accounts updated and audited every year
+- Get the accounts and audited every year

-Under this category, the Superannuation Industry Act advises the trustee of the following:
+Under this category, the Superannuation Industry Act advises the trustee to consider:

-- The risks and returns of the investments after formulating the objectives and strategies of the funds
+- The risks and returns of all investments after formulating the objectives and strategies of the funds

-- The various investments included in the portfolio which includes asset groups and other sub-categories
+- The mix of investments included in the fund's portfolio

-This Act has a wide ranging financial scope with the aim of providing the finance industry with a certain level of standardisation.
-It determines that a superannuation fund trustee must be licenced before being allowed to operate a fund.
-In short the Financial Services Reform Act 2002 carries out the following roles:
+This Act has a broad scope and aims to provide the finance industry with a certain level of standardisation.
+It determines that a superannuation fund trustee must be licensed before being allowed to operate a fund.
+In short, the Financial Services Reform Act 2002 performs the following roles:

-- The overseeing of training programs for agents who represent dealers.
+- Oversees training programs for agents who represent dealers.

-- The setting out the level of information that has to be provided on financial products sent to fund members and prospective fund members.
+- Sets out the level of information that must be provided on financial products sent to fund members and prospective fund members.